-While these questions might be indicative of the state of your candidate experience, unfortunately, they won’t provide any specific insights into what exactly needs to be improved or what works best.
+While these questions might be indicative of the state of your candidate's experience, unfortunately, they won’t provide any specific insights into what exactly needs to be improved or what works best.
 By asking these questions, you’ll find out only if you’re doing something right or not, but you won’t be able to get any actionable pointers.

 This is why I recommend creating a more sophisticated candidate experience survey.
 It doesn’t have to be too comprehensive though.
-You can simply add one additional one open question asking candidates to suggest specific areas you can improve.
+You can simply add one additional open question asking candidates to suggest specific areas you can improve.

 💡 PRO TIP: Besides inviting candidates to complete your candidate experience survey, you can also ask them to leave a review on Glassdoor or share their opinion over the phone.
 These are all great ways to find out exactly what you need to improve.

 Make sure to connect with your rejected candidate on social media.
 This is a simple way to leave a positive impression and show you care about keeping in touch with your candidates, even if you didn’t end up hiring them.